-TABLE C. Control MPU S4 DIP Switch Configuration (Cont.)
+TABLE C. Control MPU (CCA137 and CCA162) S4 DIP Switch Configuration (Cont.)

-POLE POSITION FUNCTION 5 (Note 3) ON MINOR and BAY alarm will be generated in the presence of incoming excessive BPV (BER greater than 10 -6) on any Low-Speed Channel.
+POLE POSITION FUNCTION 5 (Notes 4,5) ON MINOR and BAY alarms will be generated in the presence of incoming excessive BPV (BER greater than 10 -6) on any Low-Speed Channel.
 Flashing INPUT LED on the individual Low-Speed Interface card identifies the faulted channel group.
-5 (Note 3) OFF Disables MINOR and BAY alarm resulting from excessive BPV alarm condition.
-6/7/8 OFF Not used.
+5 (Notes 4,5) OFF Disables MINOR and BAY alarms resulting from excessive BPV alarm condition.
+6 (Note 6) ON Selects a TBOS remote monitoring system to communicate with the multiplexers.
+SW2 on the backplane must still have pole 8 in the OFF position to enable this function.
+6 (Note 6) OFF Allows a TELTRAC remote monitoring system to communicate with the multiplexers.
+SW2 on the backplane must still have pole 8 in the OFF position to enable this function.
+When SW2, pole 8 is in the ON position, any TELTRAC or TBOS remote communications will be disabled.
+7/8 OFF Not used.
 Set each pole to the OFF position.

-Note 3: Excessive BPV is defined as 10 or more consecutive BPV error-seconds for T1 and T1C channels, B6ZS format error-seconds for T2 channels, and 3B6B encoding errors for DS-2 optical channels.
+Note 5: Excessive BPV is defined as 10 or more consecutive BPV error-seconds for T1 and T1C channels, B6ZS format error-seconds for T2 channels, and 3B6B encoding errors for DS-2 optical channels.